Father’s Day and Father’s Birthday

-When you make the annual Father’s Day call to your Dad, you hope to create the perfect and profound sentiment worthy of the man of the hour.
+When you make the annual birthday or Father’s Day call to your Dad, you hope to create the perfect and profound sentiment worthy of the man of the hour.
 For me, creating this annual message for my father was always a challenge.

 I first heard Beethoven’s Symphony No. 7 sitting with my father on a warm Sunday Berkeley afternoon at the dining room table.
 He was reworking one of his lectures, and I was just sitting listening to the radio.
 The symphony’s slow movement is a simple but melodic funeral-like procession, whose main theme builds and builds.
 Before the movement was halfway over, the cumulative effect of the measured crescendo and its aching melodic beauty had already lowered its emotional boom on my entire body.